msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 Once you have done this:

-- Goods are now part of your inventory
 - Shipment status is now `VERIFIED`
 - You can no longer edit shipment lines
 - You can no longer delete the shipment